What's an Omniglot?

 Omniglots Tots!

-This series of 6-week thematic workshops is designed for children with little or no experience with Spanish.
-Each project-based workshop will reinforce basic grammar and skills (counting, alphabet, the verbs "to be" and "to have," etc.) within a different context and with distinct vocabulary.
-Children can try one workshop or take them all!
-Workshops meet once a week on Wednesday afternoons or Tuesday mornings (for homeschoolers).
+This series of thematic workshops is designed for children with little or no experience with Spanish.
+Each project-based workshop will introduce and reinforce basic skills (counting, alphabet, etc.) within a different context and with distinct vocabulary.
+We will read books, listen to music, play games, create art, and learn about different cultures and traditions of the Spanish-speaking world.
+Children can try one 6-week workshop or take them all!

 These small classes are for students who are committed to learning Spanish.
 We will continue with the fun, project-based model of our introductory workshops but with a more structured sequence of vocabulary and grammar development (roughly aligned with ACTFL Novice Level or A1 of the Common European Framework).